-In 2016, one person was involved in a fatal crash every 50 minutes due to intoxication, almost 29 people every day.
+In 2016, one person was involved in a fatal crash every 50 minutes due to intoxication, which is almost 29 people every day.
 There is a major problem with that statistic: too many people are getting in their vehicles and driving impaired, despite being aware of the catastrophic consequences they may face.
 This era is plagued with DUIs and fatal crashes, many stemming from the overserving that takes place in bars.
 Can you sue a bar if you get a DUI?
 Read on to learn more about the legal justification of suing bars.

 The “reasonable person standard” or the “duty of reasonable care” describes our personal moral and legal obligation to avoid hurting others through carelessness or recklessness.
 This is the basis of all negligence cases.
 Morally and ethically, serving a customer too much alcohol puts responsibility on the bar’s shoulders.